ayushs0911/ayushs0911/README.md

 **[Malaria Detection by Blood Sample Images](https://github.com/ayushs0911/Projects/blob/main/Malaria__detection.ipynb)**<a name="malaria"></a>
 - **Goal of the Project :** Detecting whether a Blood Sample is infected by Malarial Parasite.
 This Model can help in easy detection of malaria cases.
 In remote places, where doctors and technicians are not available, this Deep learning model can aid in faster diagnosis and can save lives.
 - **Highlights:**
-  - `Data Augmentation` | Data loading through `Batches`, also `prefetching dataset` to make training faster.
-  - Also tried `Mixup data augmentation, Cutmix augmentation and Albumenations`
+  - `prefetching dataset` to make training faster |`Mixup data augmentation, Cutmix augmentation and Albumenations`
   - `CNN` and Used `callbacks`  | Plotted Loss Curves, Confusion Matrix
+  - `Accuracy : 93%`
-- As it was a Medical diagnosis case, so we have to reduce False Positives (diagosing a person Uninfected, despite being parasatized.)
+- As it was a Medical diagnosis case, so we have to reduce **False Positives** (diagosing a person Uninfected, despite being parasatized.)
   - Used `ROC Curve` and Calculated `Threshold` parameter.
   - Then re-plotted the Confusion Matrix